abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 * Contacts
 * Group conversations

-Once Microsoft Graph accepts the subscription request, it pushes notifications to the URL specified in the subscription.
+After Microsoft Graph accepts the subscription request, it pushes notifications to the URL specified in the subscription.
 The app then takes action according to its business logic.
-For example, fetches more data, updates cache and views, etc.
+For example, it fetches more data, updates cache and views, etc.

-Apps can to renew their subscriptions before they expire.
+Apps should renew their subscriptions before they expire.
 They can also unsubscribe at any time to stop getting notifications.

 If you want to see code samples, they're hosted on GitHub.